Roy Thinnes: The Invaders

 During 1967 and 1968, Thinnes starred in The Invaders, a TV series in which he portrayed an architect named David Vincent who accidentally witnessed the arrival of aliens from another planet.
 Vincent waged a seemingly hopeless one-man campaign against them.
 The series became a cult classic, leading to other 'aliens vs earthlings' films and TV shows.

 His then-future second wife, actress Lynn Loring, appeared in the show's 14th episode, The Panic.

-Decades after the unexpected cancellation of the original series, He returned in 1995 as a much older David Vincent, as part of a TV mini-series titled The Invaders (starring Scott Bakula), and a decade later provided audio commentary for the official DVD releases of The Invaders.
+Decades after the unexpected cancellation of the original series, he returned in 1995 as a much older David Vincent, as part of the TV mini-series revival The Invaders (starring Scott Bakula), and a decade later provided audio commentary for the official DVD releases of The Invaders.

 The Washington Post noted in 2008 that, although The Invaders "ran for just two seasons ... in 2004, TV Guide placed main character David Vincent at #6 on its 25 Greatest Sci-Fi Legends list."

-In 2019, U.S. basic-cable network MeTV began running weekly reruns of The Invaders as part of its popular "Red-Eye Sci-Fi Saturday Night" overnight late Saturday evening/early Sunday morning sci-fi TV series programming schedule.
+In 2019, American basic-cable network MeTV began running weekly reruns of The Invaders as part of its popular "Red-Eye Sci-Fi Saturday Night" overnight late Saturday evening and early Sunday morning sci-fi TV series programming schedule.

 Post-Invaders

 In another short-lived series, Thinnes had the lead role on The Psychiatrist as Dr. James Whitman.

 "Manhunter" (in which Thinnes tracks a bank robbery suspect) is a TV Film that was broadcast on British TV in 1972 (with The Man Hunter as its title) but was not shown on American TV until 1976.
 A similar title ("The Manhunter"), but with a different plot, was used for a 1974-filmed TV movie.

-Thinnes guest starred on Twelve O'Clock High, becoming a casualty of war while commanding a B-17 bomber on a dangerous mission.
 He played an intrepid writer and investigator of the supernatural David Norliss in 1973's The Norliss Tapes, a pilot for an unproduced TV series, and portrayed a suspicious schoolmaster in the TV movie Satan's School for Girls.

 He appeared in the disaster films Airport 1975 as the co-pilot, and The Hindenburg as a sadistic SS captain.
 Thinnes was cast in Alfred Hitchcock's 1976 film Family Plot in the role of nefarious jeweler Arthur Adamson when Hitchcock's first choice, William Devane, was unavailable.
 Thinnes had already shot several scenes for the film when Devane suddenly became available.
 Hitchcock fired Thinnes and re-shot all of his scenes.
 He confronted Hitchcock in a restaurant and asked the director why he was fired.
 Flabbergasted, Hitchcock simply looked at Thinnes until the actor left.
 Some shots of Thinnes as the character (from behind) remain in the film.

-Thinnes appeared in the 1979 miniseries From Here to Eternity. as Captain Dana Holmes.
+Thinnes appeared in the 1979 miniseries From Here to Eternity as Captain Dana Holmes.